Windows 11

 Microsoft are ending support for Windows 10.
 This means that we need to upgrade all Windows 10 desktop PCs to Windows 11 to enable us to continue to provide a safe, secure and supported desktop environment.

 All student desktop PCs will be upgraded to Windows 11 before the start of trimester 2 2024/25.
-We are already piloting it in the libraries and JKCC.
+We have piloted it on PCs in the libraries and JKCC and have now started rolling it out across the campuses.

 We’ll be working with Schools throughout trimester 1 to upgrade lab desktop PCs at times that do not impact teaching and learning.